How to remove Windows Problems Protector

 Application that seems to be a key-logger is detected.
 System information security is at risk.
 It is recommended to enable the security mode and run total System scanning.

 These messages can be safely ignored as they are completely fake.
 The only real infection that is definitely infecting your computer is Windows Problems Protector itself.
-We highly recommend using Spyhunter or Malwarebytes Anti-Malware for scanning your system if you have noticed any signs of this badware in there.
+We highly recommend using spyhunter or Malwarebytes Anti-Malware for scanning your system if you have noticed any signs of this badware in there.
 Removing Windows Problems Protector is the only way to solve this problem.
 Remember that having full versions of these programs would have prevent from problems like Windows Problems Protector and saved lots of your time.

-Windows Problems Protector screenshots
+Automatic Windows Problems Protector removal tools

 Manual Windows Problems Protector removal